Jmacal/compact_nozzlenet/README.md

 # Compact NozzleNet ROS Package

 The NozzleNet ROS package is designed to enhance robotic systems with the ability to monitor and detect the status of a nozzle in real-time.
-Using a pre-trained ResNet50 model, this package accurately assesses whether a nozzle is blocked, clear, or requires checking, integrating seamlessly with ROS-based robotic applications.
+Using a pre-trained ResNet model, this package accurately assesses whether a nozzle is blocked, clear, or requires checking, integrating seamlessly with ROS-based robotic applications.

 ## Features